torivara/oidc-starter/README.md

 ### Create GitHub secrets

-AAD_APP_ID – Will be the service principal ID from above AAD_TENANT_ID – The Azure AD tenant ID (Directory ID) to where the service principal was created AZURE_SUBSCRIPTION_ID – Subscription ID of where you want to deploy Terraform resources
+AAD_APP_ID – Will be the app id/client id from above AAD_TENANT_ID – The Azure AD tenant Id from above AZURE_SUBSCRIPTION_ID – Subscription Id from above

 ## Prereqs Terraform